Richy8/Richy8/README.md

 <h1 align="center">Hi 👋, I'm Efemena Elvis</h1>
 <p>
-<h3 align="center">A software engineer, focused on building digital experience and human-centered products to customers, while writing a clean and maintainable code as much as I can for my engineering colleagues both in-house and on open source projects. </h3>
+<h3 align="center">A software engineer, focused on building digital experience and human-centered products for customers while writing clean and maintainable code as much as I can for my engineering colleagues both in-house and on open source projects. </h3>
 </p>

 <hr/>